Blog

 As we approach the end of the year, it’s again that time when nonprofits seek to meet their fundraising goals and leverage some of the most popular giving periods of the year.

 Year-end giving campaigns are often some of your most critical.
-Around 20% of giving happens in the last months of the year, when people give donations as holiday gifts and look to maximize their tax benefits.
+Around 20% of giving happens in the last few months of the year, when people give donations as holiday gifts and look to maximize their tax benefits.

 Then there’s Giving Tuesday.
 Falling every November on the Tuesday after Thanksgiving, this is the most popular single day of the year for donations.